timphilip12/Student-and-Patient-Assignments/README.md

-# Student-and-Patient-Assignments
+# Student
-This is a repository for the student and patient assignments in the Data 332 class
+## These are my findings on the student data that can be found in the Student Data folder.
+There are three tables: Course, Registration and Student.